defenseunicorns/uds-idam/README.md

 ### How should I write my commits?

 Before commiting it is recommended to run tests.
-Use the make target: `make test/idam` to run the smoke tests.
+Use the Task Runner: `uds run idam-tests` to run the smoke tests.

 Release Please assumes you are using [Conventional Commit messages](https://www.conventionalcommits.org/).